 “Heat” is the colloquial term for a female dog’s estrus stage of her reproductive cycle.
 During this time, she experiences changes in her behavior and appearance as her body prepares for mating.
-Here are some of the most common signs that your dog is in heat:
+Here are a few of the most common signs that your dog is in heat:

 Only female dogs that have not been spayed will go through these reproductive cycles.
 Spaying involves the complete removal of the uterus and the ovaries, so a female dog can no longer physically cycle and reproduce.

-If your dog is spayed and you think she shows signs of being in heat, contact your veterinarian for advice.
-The initial spaying surgery may not have completely removed the ovaries (ovary remnant syndrome), and the remnants can produce hormonal changes.
+If your dog is spayed and you think that she is showing signs of being in heat, contact your veterinarian for advice.
+The initial spaying surgery may not have completely removed the ovaries (ovary remnant syndrome), and the remnants can still produce hormonal changes.

 Warning: Dogs Are Messy While in Heat

 When dogs are in heat, they produce a bloody discharge, and this discharge can seep into their fur and onto your furniture, floors, and anything else they lay on.
 In addition, dogs in heat will urinate more frequently due to increased hormone activity, so they are more likely to have indoor accidents.

 They become restless and agitated as they look for a mate.
 If other dogs are nearby, they may scratch and chew at doors to escape for a rendezvous with neighbor dogs.

 Although heat periods can be messy and inconvenient, there are steps that owners can take to minimize the disruption.